Tan beret: Israeli Army

 Sand-coloured berets are worn by the Combat Intelligence Collection Corps of the Israel Defense Forces.

 New Zealand Army

-The sand-coloured beret, winged dagger badge and blue belt are worn by members of the New Zealand Special Air Service and are awarded to personnel who are accepted as members of the unit after passing the arduous selection course and 9 month basic cycle of training.
+The sand-coloured beret, with a downward pointing Excalibur sword, wreathed in flames (often incorrectly referred to as a winged dagger) with the motto Who Dares Wins on black Crusader shield badge worn by members of the New Zealand Special Air Service and are awarded to personnel who are accepted as members of the unit after passing the arduous selection course and 9 month basic cycle of training.

 Norwegian Army

 The 2nd Battalion of the Norwegian Army Brigade Nord (North Brigade) uses a sand-coloured beret.
-However they are not considered special forces, as their role is mechanised infantry.
+However, they are not considered special forces, as their role is mechanised infantry.